priyankt68/website/content/blog/book-review-algorithms-to-live-by.md

 +++

+Algorithms to live by is an amazing book which kind of acts like a good supplementary reading.

+It's definitely not the kind of book that you would like to read leisurely.
+It's perhaps not the kind your leisure reading book.

 It’s a good blend of anecdotal evidence with intuition required for understanding the underlying algorithm in our day to day decision making

 gives you a light dive into the algorithms related to computer networking and it’s evolution over the time.
 Why it evolved etc.